gardener/cert-management/README.md

 In this case, only a `Certificate` resource would be created with domain name `*.example2.com`, as the first server item specifies no `tls.credentialName` field.

+The annotation `cert.gardener.cloud/secret-namespace` can be used to change the namespace, the TLS secret is created in.
+By default, it is created in the same namespace as the gateway object.

 See the [Istio tutorial](docs/usage/tutorials/istio-gateways.md) for a more detailed example.